rksrishiraj2004/aws-scalable-webapp-architecture/README.md

 ---

-##  Key Responsibilities & Achievements
+##  🗝️Key Responsibilities & Achievements

 - Designed and deployed a multi-tier AWS architecture using industry best practices.
 - Configured services to ensure scalability, fault tolerance, and high availability.